krauss/dm-dpj-01/README.md

 #### Windows :tv:

-The following setup was successfully run on a Windows 10 Pro 64 bit machine
+The following setup was successfully run on a Windows 10 Pro 64-bit machine

 * Clone this repository:
 ```sh